Golden Football Magazine

 Harris breaks loose for 11y.

 A flanker screen to Stallworth in the left flat resulted in a 5y loss.
 Next came a controversial play.
 LE Stallworth ran a button hook and caught the ball at the Dallas 49.
 Harris hit him immediately and drove him back.
 The ball came loose, but the officials ruled no fumble as forward motion had been stopped.
-On 3rd-and-2, Harris went nowhere on a crossbuck.
+On 3rd-and-two, Harris went nowhere on a crossbuck.
 Like the Cowboys earlier, the Steelers went for it.
 Bradshaw saw Franco Harris running free down the right side and threw to him.
 But Cliff Harris arrived a split second after the ball.
 Incomplete.
 Cowboys take over on their 36.
 The Steel Curtain, getting used to the Cowboys' shifting and motion, got a three-and-out.
-Newhouse for 3, Staubach 6y pass to Dennison, then an overthrow of Newhouse.
+Newhouse for three, Staubach 6y pass to Dennison, then an overthrow of Newhouse.
 Mitch Hoopes punted 37y to Dave Brown, who returned 6y to the 23.

 Jack Ham tackles Doug Dennison after 6y pass completion.

 Staubach faded back deep and connected with Preston Pearson to the Steeler 43.
 With a foot to go, Roger tried to hand off to Dennison, but the ball dropped to the artificial turf.
 But the former Navy star recovered for no gain.
 Captain Comeback then took a quick drop and hit Preston Pearson just inside the left sideline for a 1st down at the 36.
-After 2y Newhouse run and an incompletion to Preston Pearson behind the line of scrimmage, it was 3rd-and-8.
+After Newhouse's 2y run and an incompletion to Preston Pearson behind the line of scrimmage, it was 3rd-and-eight.

 Staubach passes before Ernie Holmes gets to him.

 So Allen replaced Lambert in the Pitt secondary.
 Staubach's elusiveness then moved the chains.
 He dropped deep but, finding his no one open, ran forward a few steps to avoid the rush, looked left, then right and threw to a new receiver, RB Charley Young, for 14y to the 20.
-In FG range to increase the lead to 13-7, Dallas went backward.
+In field-goal range to increase the lead to 13-7, Dallas went backward.
 First down: Newhouse nailed by Andy Russell for a 3y loss.
 Second down: DLE L. C. Greenwood, working the loop ploy with DLT Joe Greene, sacked Staubach for a loss of 12.
 Third down: Staubach looked and looked until Dwight White pulled him down by the shirt for a 10y setback.
-So on 4th-and-35, Hoopes punted out of bounds at the 6.
+So on 4th-and-35, Hoopes punted out of bounds at the six.

 White sacks Staubach.